-In this interview Christopher Peterka reflects about the young generations attitude towards the idea of “sustainability”.
-In his opinion relying on their youth to expect a more sustainable behaviour in business seems rather lazy.
-He recommends a new openness towards the mistakes that have been repeatedly made by Western countries over the last decades.
+Christopher Peterka reflects on the young generation’s attitude towards the idea of “sustainability”.
+In his opinion relying on its youth to expect a more sustainable behaviour in business seems rather lazy.
+He recommends a new openness towards the mistakes repeatedly made by Western countries over the last few decades.

-The prognosis that 2015 would be the year of a proper “digitisation-hysteria” among decision makers totally came true.
-Yet the change that results from the epochal transition post Gutenberg into the Digital Modern era reaches far beyond what is usually discussed within boards.
-Myself and Dr. Sebastian Pranz, Editor in Chief to FROH! society magazine have put some thought into this new era´s most urgent questions.
-We´re excited about any feedback.
+The prognosis that 2015 would be the year of a proper “digitisation-hysteria” among decision-makers totally came true.
+Yet, the change that results from the epochal transition post-Gutenberg into the Digital Modern Era reaches far beyond what is usually discussed within boards.
+Myself and Dr. Sebastian Pranz, Editor in Chief of FROH! society magazine have put some thought into this new era’s most urgent questions.
+We’re excited about any feedback.

-Discussions about “the digitisation” are often affected by the usual fear of change, lacking willingness to leave one´s own comfort zone in thinking and quite a hang to premature damnation of innovative instruments and opportunities per se.
+Discussions about “the digitisation” are often affected by the usual fear of change, the lack of willingness to leave our thought comfort zone, and quite a tendency towards premature damnation of innovative instruments and opportunities per se.
 The figure is intended to help to differentiate the discussion.
-It sensitises for the rather different perspectives and ways of thinking that are inherent in diverse generations.
+It sensitises for the rather different perspectives and ways of thinking inherent in diverse generations.

 Most cities not only tolerate advertising but actively pursue it.
-That´s because it´s a lucrative business.
-Yet Sao Paulo, being the biggest city on the Southern hemisphere has banned all advertising from its public sphere already as early as 2007.
-After a series of personal interviews that I conducted in 2008 locally I found why this decision might be an interesting indication for a new meaning of public space in the Digital Modern era.
+That’s because it’s a lucrative business.
+Yet Säo Paulo, the biggest city in the Southern hemisphere, banned all advertising from its public sphere as early as 2007.
+After a series of personal interviews conducted in 2008 locally, I found why this decision might be an interesting indication for a new meaning of public space in the Digital Modern Era.

 GDI IMPULS MAGAZINE